pmelchior/pygmmis/README.md

 gmm = pygmmis.GMM(K=K, D=D)      # K components, D dimensions
 logL, U = pygmmis.fit(gmm, data) # logL = log-likelihood, U = association of data to components
 ```
 However, **pyGMMis** has a few extra tricks up its sleeve.

 * It can account for independent multivariate normal measurement errors for each of the observed samples, and then recovers an estimate of the error-free distribution.
 This technique is know as "Extreme Deconvolution" ([code](https://github.com/jobovy/extreme-deconvolution)).
+* It works with missing data (features) by setting the respective elements of the covariance matrix to a vary large value, thus effectively setting the weights of the missing feature to 0.
 * It can deal with gaps (aka "truncated data") and variable sample completeness as long as
   * you know the incompleteness over the entire feature space,
   * and the incompleteness does not depend on the sample density (missing at random).
 * It can incorporate a "background" distribution (implemented is a uniform one) and separate signal from background, with the former being fit by the GMM.